Testing gravity with cosmic variance-limited pulsar timing array correlations

-On the other hand, we look toward massive gravity for a different brand of gravity that this time brings not only tensor and scalar d.o.f.s but also vector d.o.f.s.
-This is given by the Fierz-Pauli action \cite{Liang:2021bct}:
+Also, we consider massive gravity for a different brand of gravity, given by the Fierz-Pauli action \cite{Liang:2021bct}:

-describing tensor, vector, and scalar modes with the massive conal structure, $\omega^2 = k^2 + m_{\rm g}^2$, where $m_{\rm g}$ is the graviton mass.
-In contrast with Eq. \eqref{eq:horndeski}, the tensor modes in massive gravity (Eq. \eqref{eq:massgrav}) arise with a dispersion relation that remain relevant in the PTA band while at the same time satisfying multimessenger GW speed constraint for $m_{\rm g} \lesssim 10^{-22} \ {\rm eV}$ (Fig. \ref{fig:vg}).
-The theory further gives rise to vector excitations.
-However, these are expected to be irrelevant and were shown to be disfavored by present PTA correlations data \cite{Bernardo:2023mxc, Wu:2023pbt}.
-The scalar excitations of massive gravity are similarly irrelevant due to Vainshtein screening \cite{Wu:2023pbt}.
-Nonetheless, we shall keep the scalar and vector modes in the discussion for a complete set of tensor, vector, and scalar modes representative of alternative gravity d.o.f.s in a PTA.
+describing tensor, vector, and scalar modes with dispersion relation, $\omega^2 = k^2 + m_{\rm g}^2$, where $m_{\rm g}$ is the graviton mass.
+In contrast with Horndeski theory, the tensor modes' dispersion relation in massive gravity remain relevant in the PTA band for $m_{\rm g} \lesssim 10^{-22} \ {\rm eV}$ (Fig. \ref{fig:vg}).
+The theory further gives rise to vector excitations, which however are irrelevant and were shown to be disfavored \cite{Bernardo:2023mxc, Wu:2023pbt}.
+The scalar excitations of massive gravity are trivial due to Vainshtein screening \cite{Wu:2023pbt}.
+Nonetheless, for the discussion, we shall keep a complete set of modes representative of AG d.o.f.s in a PTA.

-\textit{Gravity in PTA.---}The SGWB spatially correlates the timing residuals of millisecond pulsars.
-This spatial correlation traditionally expressed as $\gamma_{ab}(\zeta)$ \cite{Ng:2021waj, Bernardo:2022rif, Bernardo:2022xzl, NANOGrav:2021ini} between a pair of pulsars $a$ and $b$ separated by an angle $\zeta$ in the sky embodies the d.o.f.s of the superposed gravitational field that is in the SGWB, taking the form of the HD curve in GR.
-However, alternative theories of gravity come with d.o.f.s strikingly different from GR that should manifest in PTA as correlations with their distinct trademarks \cite{Chamberlin:2011ev}, distinguishable from the HD.
-Precise departures from the HD correlation thus tell which d.o.f.s live in the SGWB and in turn can be employed to distinguish GR apart from alternative theories of gravity.
+\textit{Gravity in PTA.---}The SGWB spatially correlates the timing residuals of MSPs.
+This correlation traditionally expressed as $\gamma_{ab}(\zeta)$ \cite{Ng:2021waj, Bernardo:2022rif, Bernardo:2022xzl, NANOGrav:2021ini} between a pair of pulsars $a$ and $b$ separated by an angle $\zeta$ in the sky embodies the d.o.f.s of the superposed gravitational field that is in the SGWB, taking the form of the HD curve in GR.
+However, AG comes with d.o.f.s different from GR that can manifest with their distinct PTA correlation trademarks \cite{Chamberlin:2011ev}.
+Departures from the HD correlation thus tell which d.o.f.s live in the SGWB.

-Demanding a precise theoretical understanding of the SGWB beyond GR is therefore only fair to meet such an ambitious science objective.
-Of course, the experimental demands are as high but the IPTA and future PTA iterations are prepared and equipped to handle the required precision.
-The future Square Kilometer Array (SKA) will cover a few thousand galactic millisecond pulsars \cite{Janssen:2014dka, Weltman:2018zrl} and is forecasted to be at least three orders of magnitude more sensitive than existing PTAs.
+Demanding a precise understanding of the SGWB beyond GR is therefore only fair to meet such an ambitious science objective.
+The experimental demands are as high but the IPTA and future PTA iterations are prepared to handle the required precision.
+The future Square Kilometer Array (SKA) will cover a few thousand MSPs \cite{Janssen:2014dka, Weltman:2018zrl} and is forecasted to be at least three orders of magnitude more sensitive than existing PTAs.